aiidateam/aiida-core/docs/source/installation.rst

 * Follow the general update instructions above (see :ref:`here<updating_aiida>`).
 * Run a ``verdi`` command, e.g., ``verdi calculation list``.
-This should raise an exception, and in the exception message you will see the command to run to update the schema version of the DB (v.0.7.0 is using a newer version of the schema).
+This should raise an exception, and in the exception message you will see the command to run to update the schema version of the DB (version 0.7 is using a newer version of the schema).
   The command will look like
-  ``python manage.py --aiida-profile=default migrate`` (to be run from aiida/backends/djsite) but please read the message for the correct command to run.
+  ``python manage.py --aiida-profile=default migrate`` (to be run from
+  <AiiDA_folder>/aiida/backends/djsite) but please read the
+  message for the correct command to run.
 * If you run ``verdi calculation list`` again now, it should work without error messages.